The Mysteries

-The Mystery Traditions on planet Earth have since time memorial focussed upon taking care of
+fotoThe Mystery Traditions on planet Earth have since time memorial focussed upon maintaining the connection between mankind

-the connection between mankind and our divine origin.
+and our divine origin.

 foto

-Hand downs bear witness of the traditions and their presence.
+Hand downs bear witness of the mystery traditions and their presence.
 They are there as ancestors' signs in the landscapes, in mounds and carvings, they sound through songs and tales and emerge in scripts whose source remains hidden.

-relief in the temple at Komombo foto
+Relief in the temple at Komombo

-In the West there are treads leading from ancient Egypt though the Middle East and further up through the Mediterranian area to Celtic culture in the North and North-West.
 Like an underlying weaving, traces of a common essence run beneath the history of mankind and the apparent differences between his religions.
 An essence dealing with the relation between the highest, innermost - God, Spirit - and that realm in which man and woman live their human lives.

 Across cultures and different languages, tales and ballads, myths and fairytales tell related stories about connections between this world and another world beyond time.
 Folklore teems with accounts of meetings between human beings and fairies, little people, elves, dwarfs, winged beings, fabulous monsters, power animals....

 Parallel to folkloric wisdom, teachings of wisdom have been carried on through history within closed circles, loges and "secret" societies, "inner circles" both within and outside official exoteric religions and their congregations.
+Two ingrediences are general:

-Two ingrediences are general: Magical power and love.
+Magical power and love.
 Two sides of the same coin.

-When it comes to knowledge of handed down scripts, coincidence several times lends its helping hand during the 20th century.
+When it comes to knowledge of handed down scripts, coincidence has several times lent its helping hand during the 20th century.
 Some of the scripts which Music for the Mysteries has set in music, have appeared by coincidence - as was the case when a shepherd in 1947 stroke some ancient jars in a cave near The Dead Sea.
 The findings of the Dead Sea Scrolls at Qumran revealed portions of the traditions which Fathers of the Church had agreed to leave out and forget in the 4th century.
 Book of Enoch is among these scripts.

 By the transition into the 21st century the worldwide web has paved a way for the ordinary human being to access the treasuries of traditions.
 One thing, though, is access - another what one uses and is able to use it for.
 Years and years of inner work and training still forms the necessary basis for acquiring teachings of wisdom, for traditions speak in symbols and hideous languages, and their code can only be made out through deep inner work.